-This plan document will outline the protocols LBL will follow that are necessary for compliance.
-OHA has developed recommendations for testing for elevated radon in Oregon Schools.
-This 59 page plan can be located at the following link on the Oregon Health Authority's website:
+This plan document will outline LBL's compliance in Oregon Health Authority's recommended testing protocols.
+These protocols are outlined in the 60 page plan located at the following link and on the Oregon Health Authority's website:

-http://public.health.oregon.gov/HealthyEnvironments/HealthyNeighborhoods/RadonGas/Pages/Testing -in-Schools-.aspx
+$\frac{http://public.health.oregon.gov/HealthyEnvironments/HealthyNeighborhoods/RadonGas/Pages/Testing-in-Schools-.aspx}{$

 LBL will specifically refer to Appendices A and D in their testing plan.
 Appendix A is a radon test placement protocol checklist.
 Appendix D is a step by step guide for planning radon testing in Oregon Schools.
 Per ORS 332.166-167, School Radon Measurement Teams (i.e. personnel appointed to measure a school site for elevated radon) must, at a minimum, conduct initial measurements in all frequently occupied rooms in contact with the soil or located above a basement or a crawlspace.
 Testing will occur in all frequently occupied spaces simultaneously per LBL site.
 Examples include: offices, classrooms, conference rooms, gyms, auditoriums, cafeterias & break rooms.
 A minimum of one detector for every 2000 sq. ft. of open floor space or portion will be used.
 United States Environmental Protection Agency (USEPA) studies indicate that radon levels on upper floors are not likely to exceed the levels found in ground-contact rooms.
-Testing rooms on the ground-contact floor or above unoccupied basements or crawlspaces is sufficient to determine if radon is a problem in an office and school setting.
-Areas such as restrooms, hallways, stairwells, elevator shafts, utility closets, kitchens storage closets will not be tested.